Buying real estate in Abidjan?

 What quality upgrade do I get at $300k in Abidjan in 2026?

-Yes, $300,000 can buy a property in a newer building in Abidjan right now, especially in Angre and some Cocody extensions, and occasionally in Marcory if you accept smaller size in exchange for better building quality and modern amenities.
+Yes, $300k can buy a property in a newer building in Abidjan, especially in Cocody Angre and some Cocody extensions, and occasionally in Marcory if you accept a slightly smaller unit in exchange for better overall building quality.

 Can $300k buy a 2-bedroom in Abidjan in 2026 in good areas?

-As of early 2026, $300,000 is typically enough to buy a good-area 2-bedroom in Abidjan with high confidence, giving you access to well-regarded neighborhoods like parts of Cocody (including some Deux-Plateaux and Riviera pockets) and Marcory Zone 4 or Bietry.
+As of early 2026, $300k is typically enough to buy a good-quality 2-bedroom apartment in some of Abidjan's most desirable neighborhoods, including parts of Cocody Deux-Plateaux and Riviera, as well as Marcory Zone 4 and Bietry.

 Which places become "accessible" at $300k in Abidjan as of 2026?